 There is no doubt that Turkey has seen a considerable rise in tourist activity amidst the Coronavirus pandemic.
 Turkey was among the few countries that lifted travel restrictions on foreign tourists/travellers back in June.
 Also, it was one of the first nations to eliminate all COVID-19 related entry requirements for tourists.
-Hence, it emerged as one of the most sought-after destinations among travellers.
+Hence, tourists in Turkey exempted to lockdown restrictions and it emerged as one of the most sought-after destinations among travellers.

 Turkey has allowed travellers from around the globe to visit without undergoing testing or quarantining for months.
 That’s why many travellers decided to visit Turkey in the pandemic era.
 However, the Turkish government was forced to impose nationwide curfew after observing a considerable increase in the number of coronavirus patients across the country.
 As per the November statistics, Turkey has a total of 421.413 reported cases, and the death toll reaches 11.704.